huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 ---

-Hard means worry: if you're not worrying that something you're making will come out badly, or that you won't be able to understand something you're studying, it isn't hard enough.
+Hard means worry: if you’re not worrying that something you’re making will come out badly, or that you won’t be able to understand something you’re studying, it isn’t hard enough.

 ---

-It's better to be a warrior in the garden than a gardener at war.
+It’s better to be a warrior in the garden than a gardener at war.

 ---